Vijay Prasad Dimri: Biography

 Lidar is a remote sensing technology that measures distance by illuminating a target with a laser and analyzing the reflected light.
 The term Lidar comes from combining the words light and radar, explains Dr. Dimri about the Light Detection and Ranging system (LIDAR).

-Vijay Prasad Dimri was born in 1948 at a small hamlet called Dimmar in Chamoli district.
+Dimri was born in 1948 at a small hamlet called Dimmar in Chamoli district.
 His post graduate and doctoral studies were at the Indian School of Mines, Dhanbad.
 He received post doctoral fellowship from Norway (1986–88) for higher studies and research in Norway and a German Academic Exchange Service (DAAD) fellowship (1996) for higher research at the University of Kiel, Germany and also further training in Germany and at the Norwegian Research Council, Oslo.

 Dimri's career started at the National Geophysical Research Institute (NGRI) in 1970 where he rose in ranks to reach the position of the director in 2001, a position he held till 2010.
 He is also an honorary Professor at Andhra University and holds the position of adjunct professor at Indian Institute of Technology, Kharagpur and the Osmania University, Hyderabad.

 In 2010, retiring from the NGRI, Dimri joined Gujarat Energy Research and Management Institute (GERMI), Gandhinagar and is the incumbent director there.
 He is a national correspondent of The International Association for the Physical Sciences of the Oceans and sits on the Scientific Planning and Review committee of the International Council for Science (ICSU).